-The Minas de Ameca project encompasses a 320 sq. km claim package assembled in part through option agreements between the Company and Fury Explorations Ltd. now merged with Golden Predator Mines Inc. and Soltoro Ltd. together with the purchase from the Mexican Government of the El Magistral claim which includes an historic producing mine from which copper was extracted, with some gold credits, from chalcopyrite, bornite and oxide ores.
-The concessions that make up the project include the Magistral I claims, the El Magistral claims and the Quila claims.
-The LaSorpresa concession, which was previously form part of the project was relinquished during the quarter ending October 31, 2008.
+The Minas de Ameca project encompasses a 131 sq. km claim package assembled in part through option agreements between the Company and Fury Explorations Ltd. now merged with Golden Predator Mines Inc. and with the purchase from the Mexican Government of the El Magistral claim which includes a historic producing mine from which copper was extracted, with some gold credits, from chalcopyrite, bornite and oxide ores.
+The concessions that make up the project include the Magistral I claims and the El Magistral claims.

-Management's Discussion and Analysis In respect of the three months ended July 31, 2009
+Management's Discussion and Analysis In respect of the three months ended July 31, 2010 Dated September 16, 2010 i) Minas de Ameca Project - Jalisco, Mexico, continued

 The district is located along the western margin of the Sierra Madre Occidental terrane.
-Geological reconnaissance has identified several strongly mineralized, copper-rich breccias located at volcanic-intrusive contacts and numerous structurally controlled, quartz-hematite vein systems which occur along a 25 km long mineralized trend extending southeast through the project area.
+Geological reconnaissance has identified several strongly mineralized, copper-rich breccias located at volcanic-intrusive contacts and numerous structurally controlled, quartz-hematite vein systems which occur along a 8 km long mineralized trend extending southeast through the project area.